Beanzilla/iNotify/README.md

 - Now includes current world time and if requested also includes day count since starting world creation

+- Uses settings defined in `minetest.conf`.
+(Just set them there or just run it once then change them, they will be automatically added to the `minetest.conf` file)

 ## Todo

 - [x] Use the HUD to render a players position and other information (Completed: position, inventory space free, health)